Kosovo approves former rebel leader as prime minister | DW | 03.02.2020

 In 2008, Kosovo declared independence from Serbia.
 Kosovo is not recognized as an independent state by several countries, including Serbia.
 The new Kosovo government will be expected to negotiate a deal with bordering Serbia.

-"We believe it is a good deal that will enable changes that our country needs to make," Mustafa said.
+"We believe it is a good deal that will enable changes that our country needs to make," said LDK leader Isa Mustafa.
 "We want this government to be successful and to meet people's expectations at last."

 lc, mvb/ng (Reuters, dpa, AFP)